pegros/PEG_LIST/help/sfpegActionBarCmp.md

 `disabled` properties of each individual action, it is possible to trigger a picklist field value change via LDS depending on the process stage and let it become active only when certain conditions are met.
-* Before executing the stage actions
+* Before executing the stage actions, the ***Next*** button remains inactive

 ![Dynamic Next Buttons (inactive)](/media/sfpegActionBarNext2.png)

-* After executing them
+* After executing them, it becomes active and enables a LDS update on the current record towards the next stage value

 ![Dynamic Next Buttons (active)](/media/sfpegActionBarNext.png)